-Together it was intended as an offering towards healing the wounds of the atomic era.
+Together this stage performance was intended as a community, cultural and spiritual offering towards healing the wounds of the atomic era.

 Local interest was naturally very high and the history of Doctor Atomic found its way into various lectures and programs in the lead up to the actual performance.
 The Lensic Theatre, a study in Moorish and Spanish Renaissance style architecture, was the primary venue for the talks.